abacha/series_timer/README.md

 # Series Timer

-scrapes wikipedia list of episodes for any series (i.e. http://en.wikipedia.org/wiki/List_of_House_episodes)
+scrapes the list of episodes of any series from wikipedia (i.e. http://en.wikipedia.org/wiki/List_of_House_episodes)

 # Usage